kensiprell/ktorio.github.io/quickstart/guides/api.md

 And that's it!

-This allows you to define files (plain or scratches) that include definitions for several HTTP requests, allowing you to include headers, provide a payload inline or from files, use environment variables defined in a JSON file, process the response using JavaScript to perform assertions, or to store some environment variables like authentication credentials so they are available to other requests.
-It supports autocompletion, templates, and automatic language injection based on Content-Type, including JSON, XML, etc.
+This allows you to define files (plain or scratches) that include definitions for several HTTP requests, allowing you to:
+* include headers
+* provide a payload inline or from files
+* use environment variables defined in a JSON file
+* process the response using JavaScript to perform assertions
+* store some environment variables like authentication credentials so they are available to other requests.

+It supports autocompletion, templates, andautomatic language injection based on Content-Type, including JSON, XML, etc.
 {: .note}

 In addition to easily testing your backends inside your editor, it also helps you document your APIs by including a file with the endpoints in it.
 It also allows you to fetch and store responses locally and then visually compare them.
 {: .note}

 ### CURL: